Organic Farming Summer Program

 We are increasingly disconnected from nature, and in particular, from the sources of our food.
 Today, many of the foods that characterize a typical Western diet come from a global supply chain, which has produced devastating effects on our economy, our health, and the environment.

-In this 22-Day Sustainable Summer Ecuador program…
+In this Sustainable Summer program…

 - You’ll learn fascinating facts, like why many of the foods we eat are really just processed corn and why the earthworm may be the most important organism on the planet.